Please report non functioning links here.

 Vietnam Veterans Day

-Vietnam Veterans Association of Australia, Victorian Branch, conducts an annual Vietnam Veterans Day Commemorative Service at the Melbourne Shrine of Remembrance on 18 August, commencing at 12 noon.
+Vietnam Veterans Association of Australia, Victorian Branch, conducts an annual Vietnam Veterans Day Commemorative Service at the Melbourne Shrine of Remembrance on 18 August, commencing at 11am.
 The service commemorates those who paid the ultimate sacrifice and those that still suffer and where appropriate, also provides a focus on important engagements from the Vietnam War.
-All Vietnam Veterans and their families are invited to attend the service.
-Detailed information on the service will normally be posted on the website about six weeks before the event.

 Vietnam Veterans Family Study